 Family And Consumer Sciences Junior High School

-801: Home and Careers 7

-1/2 Year, Alternate Days
+887: STEAM 7 1 Year

 Grade 7

-Home and Careers 7 prepares students to meet their responsibilities as family and community members using the process skills of communication, leadership, management, and critical thinking through hands-on lab experiences.
-Topics include: Clothing Management, Community Connections, Consumer Resource Management, Financial Management, Human Development, Interpersonal Relationships, and Personal Environment Management.

-803: Home and Careers 8

-1 Year, Alternate Days
+STEAM 7 incorporates the best of science, technology, engineering, art and math into an introductory course that focuses on problem solving, collaboration, creativity and building.
+Students will rely upon skills central to the standards of career and technical education with a focus on invention through a hands-on project-based experience.

+888: STEAM 8 1 Year

 Grade 8

-Home and Careers 8 prepares students to meet their responsibilities as family and community members using the process skills of communication, leadership, management, and critical thinking through hands-on lab experiences.
-Topics include: Career Development, Consumer Resource Management, Family and Parenting, Financial Management, Human Development, Interpersonal Relations, Nutrition and Wellness, and Personal Environment Management.
+STEAM 8 builds upon the work in the STEAM 7 course and advances student skills in problem solving, collaboration, creativity and building.
+Students will rely upon skills central to the standards of career and technical education to engage in real-world problem solving on a local, national or global scale through a project-based hands-on experience.
+At the culmination of this course, students will have completed a digital portfolio reflective of the mastered interdisciplinary skills.

 Senior High School

-817: Nutritional Science and Dietetics Grades 9-12
+817: Nutritional Science and Dietetics (Not available in 2021-2022)

 1/2 Year, 1/2 Credit

+Grades 9-12

 Nutrition and Dietetics is a growing and challenging profession that applies the science of food and nutrition to the health and well-being of people.
 This includes studying areas such as promoting health and fitness, food supply safety, the management of food service operations in institutional settings, nutrition research, community education programs, treating diseases and food and nutrition labeling laws.

 814: Culinary Arts I Grades 9-12

 1/2 Year, 1/2 Credit

 Culinary Arts I teaches students the many components of cooking and baking through hands-on experience in the basics of food preparation.
 Students learn culinary techniques as well as safety, sanitation, and the use and types of kitchen equipment.
 Students are challenged to follow directions, use critical thinking, decision making, problem solving, and time management skills in their lab work.
 Math and Science skills are reinforced through participation in labs.
 Nutrition and related careers will be discussed.

 815: Culinary Arts II

 1/2 Year, 1/2 Credit

 Grades 9-12

 Prerequisite: Culinary Arts I

 Students mentor beginning students while building upon and perfecting the culinary skills learned in Culinary Arts I. Students develop their critical thinking, decision making, problem solving, and time management skills through participation in food labs.

-FAMILY AND CONSUMER SCIENCE
+818: Introduction to Home Interior Design & 3D Architectural Technology

+1/2 Year, 1/2 Credit

+Grades 9-12